 AS YOU EXIT THE MARBLE ELEVATORS on the 32nd floor of CBRE’s reimagined office at 1225 17th Street, your ears are still popping.
-Making your way to the receptionist’s desk, dark hardwood floors contrast the bright white walls — an effect softened by neutral carpeting, exposed ceilings, and pops of color that mimic Colorado’s natural hues.
+Making your way to the receptionist’s desk, dark hardwood floors contrast with bright white walls — an effect softened by neutral carpeting, exposed ceilings, and pops of color that mimic Colorado’s natural hues.

 Overhead, a grid of fluorescent lights parallels the 45-degree angle of Denver’s street grid, a subtle wink to the cityscape below.
 Gensler’s Design Director for the project, Michelle Liebling, consciously kept the design elements simple, so that sweeping views of the Rockies take center stage — or, more accurately, surround every inch of the stage.